ingridhoffman/Employee-Summary-Page/README.md

 1. Run tests provided to understand required code functionality
 2. Create code for each class to pass all tests
+3. Create code for html creation using temp team profiles

 ### Priorities